Public Health Fact Sheet

-Head lice is spread by head to head contact; or by sharing personal items such as hats, combs, brushes, ribbons, barrettes, coats, towels or bedding.
-Lice can also spread by placing heads on furniture, rugs, or car seats recently used by someone with lice.
-Theater and airline seats and head phones are sometimes linked to spread of the insect, as are piling coats, hats, and scarves on top of each other.
-Head lice cannot jump.
+Head Lice move by crawling, they cannot jump or fly.
+They are spread by direct contact with the hair of an infected person or by sharing personal items like hats, brushes, hair accessories, coats, towels or bedding.
+Lice can also be spread by placing your head on furniture or car seats that were recently used by someone with lice.
+Theater seats, airline seats, and head phones are commonly linked to the spread of insects like lice.

 How is Head Lice treated?

 NIX, a synthetic permethrin 1% is currently the treatment recommended for Head Lice.
 Follow directions carefully.
 Re-treat according to manufacturers recommendations, usually 7-10 days after initial treatment if newly hatched lice are found.
 After lice treatment, the nits (eggs) should be removed using a fine tooth nit comb.
 Comb daily for three weeks until no nits are found.
 After treatment, machine wash (in hot water) all items used two days before lice were discovered.
 These items include towels, coats, sheets, pillow cases, clothes, toys, car seat covers, etc. Machine dry items in hot dryer for at least 30 minutes.
 Head Lice canalso be killed by placing objects at below freezing temperatures for 24 hours or by sealing them in plastic bags for 14 days at room temperature.
 Combs and brushes can be cleaned by soaking in hot water (above 130 degrees F) for 10 minutes or by soaking them Lysol, rubbing alcohol or lice shampoo for one hour.
 Vacuum daily bare mattresses, couches, chairs, floors, pillows, carpeting, and car upholstery.